- Accepting and Declining Awards

 - Meet with Academic Advising Office and develop an academic plan: Both student and Academic Advising Office representative must sign SAP Academic Plan Form.

 - Submit completed forms and supporting documentation to the Financial Aid Office for review.
+Appeals will not be reviewed until ALL required forms have been completed and submitted.

 Appeal forms submitted for a specific term will not be granted for that term if the student has stopped attending that term or the student withdraws from all courses or the college while waiting for an appeal decision during that term.